 I teach online creative writing courses for WOW!
 Women on Writing, an ezine promoting the communication between women writers, authors, editors, agents, publishers, and readers.
-No prior writing experience is necessary in order to enroll, just an interest in learning the craft, meeting new people, and challenging yourself to create good art.
+No prior writing experience is necessary in order to enroll, just an interest in exploring and learning the craft.

-This class will explore the use of fairy tales, myths, fables, science fiction, fantasy, poetry, and other genres to muddy the waters between fact and fiction in order to write personal experience in new and revealing ways.
-Students will survey examples of genre-bending fiction/nonfiction hybrids, memoir in verse, speculative memoir, personal essays that incorporate fictional tropes, and author interviews and reviews on the subject.
-Over the course of the workshop, we will read and discuss, in depth, Monster Portraits, by Sofia Samatar, a book the author describes as a speculative memoir, but is shelved as fantasy.
+This class will explore the use of fairy tales, myths, fables, science fiction, fantasy, and other genres to muddy the waters between fact and fiction in order to write personal experience in new and revealing ways.
+We will read and discuss Monster Portraits, by Sofia Samatar, a speculative memoir.
 Students will also experiment in creating their own speculative nonfiction narratives and submit them to the classroom discussion forum for feedback.

 This class focuses exclusively on borrowed form (or hermit crab) essays.
 Participants will engage in a close reading of examples of borrowed form and choose one borrowed form to use to write their own essay.

 Long Form Creative Nonfiction: Personal Essays and Memoirs in 2000-4000 Words (An MFA-style Workshop)

 This 8-week online workshop is a rigorous class focusing on the development and polishing of one piece of creative nonfiction of up to 4000 words.
 Craft discussions, readings, and thoughtful and detailed critique will be conducted in an online MFA-style workshop.